Pritish Kamath

 Brief Biography

 I am a research scientist at Google Research (Mountain View).
-My current research focus includes various topics in Differential Privacy, and also more broadly, the theoretical foundations of Machine Learning.
+My current research focus includes various topics in Differential Privacy and Machine Learning.
 I am also enthusiastic about Theoretical Computer Science and Mathematics, especially Computational Complexity Theory.

 I obtained my PhD. at MIT (EECS & CSAIL), where I was very fortunate to be advised by Madhu Sudan and Ronitt Rubinfeld.
 I used to occasionally also visit the Theory CS group at Harvard.
 I was a visiting student at UCLA for parts of Summers 2016 and 2017, hosted by Raghu Meka.
 In Summer 2018, I was a research intern at Google DeepMind (London), where I worked with Csaba Szepesvári.
 In Summer 2019, I was a Research Fellow in the Foundations of Deep Learning program at the Simons Insitute.
 Prior to joining Google, I was a post-doctoral scholar at Toyota Technological Institute, Chicago under the wise guidance of Nati Srebro.